followmyutopia/devextreme-documentation/concepts/60 Themes and Styles/30 Icons/50 External Icon Libraries.md

     <!--HTML-->
     <i class="dx-icon dx-icon-home"></i>

-This allows DevExtreme widgets to support icons from external icon libaries, provided that they too should be specified in the `class` attribute.
+This allows DevExtreme widgets to support icons from external icon libraries, provided that they too should be specified in the `class` attribute.

 [Font Awesome](https://fontawesome.com/), [Glyphicons](https://www.glyphicons.com/), and [Ionicons](https://ionicons.com/) are examples of such libraries.
 Follow the installation tutorial for the library you want to use and set the **icon** option as follows: